Custodial deaths in India: A toxic play of power and class | DW | 19.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Mounting levels of custodial deaths in India are alarming citizens and advocates alike.
-Experts say violations of laws against custodial torture and miscalculated prosecutions by erring officials are to blame.
+Experts say violations of laws against custodial torture are commonplace and that many police consider violence a legitimate tool.

-Over the last 20 years, almost 2,000 people have died while in custody, but rights groups believe this statistic is massively underestimated
+Official records say 2,000 people in India have died in custody in the past 20 years, but rights groups say the figure is much higher

-In the last two decades, 1,888 custodial deaths have been reported across India, with 893 cases registered against police personnel, while a mere 358 personnel were formally accused.
+In the last two decades, 1,888 custodial deaths have been reported across India, with 893 cases registered against police personnel, while a mere 358 police officers and justice officials were formally accused.

 Just 26 policemen were convicted in this period, official records show.